This job is sometimes referred to by alternative titles

 What have been some of the highlights so far?

 "The first project I worked on.
-We were building a tunnel and we had put down shafts – big holes in the ground – one in a park, one in some sand dunes.
+We were building a tunnel and we had to put down shafts (big holes in the ground) – one in a park, one in some sand dunes.
 Once we'd done all the work and constructed what we needed to construct, I managed the restoration of the park and the dunes sites.

 "That was a highlight for a couple of reasons.
 Firstly, we got really good feedback from the public saying they were happy with how we'd done it.
 But it was also a great challenge – I was managing and overseeing the work, from managing the subcontractors to working out a planting plan."

-- Institution of Professional Engineers New Zealand (IPENZ) website - list of IPENZ accredited tertiary training institutes offering engineering technologist degrees
+- IPENZ website - list of accredited engineering diplomas and degrees

-To enter tertiary training a university entrance qualification (Bursary or NCEA Level 3) is required.
+A tertiary entrance qualification is required to enter further study.
 Useful subjects include English, maths with calculus, physics and chemistry.

 - Futureintech website - recommended levels of achievement in NCEA to achieve success in different engineering qualifications